R Shiny for Enterprise Application Development: 6 Lessons for Building Shiny Apps

 Although deployment and automation appear in this compilation at the end, they shouldn’t come as an afterthought.
 As part of an optimized implementation, you should have at least two deployment environments.
 This way developers can test on a different server than the one that the users are on.
 Implementing changes and testing solutions without the risk of affecting the users empowers developers to get creative and bulletproof the app for different scenarios.

 Automated deployment helps streamline workflows and pays off fast.
 It allows you to operate on cloud resources, making it very easy to roll back or to create another instance of an app in several seconds.
-It’s a great way to increase productivity and receive instant feedback, which translates to better quality of the final release.
+It’s a great way to increase productivity and receive instant feedback, which translates to a better quality of the final release.

 R Shiny is now much more than just a means to deliver beautiful user interfaces.
 The interactive nature of Shiny apps makes them a powerful data visualization tool that’s instrumental in decision-making.
 The process of turning a Shiny app into a useful solution ready for production in an enterprise environment calls for a wide range of sophisticated engineering tasks.
 I hope these 6 lessons for Shiny app development will help you turn an R Shiny prototype into a production-ready enterprise solution.